GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 - **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You deploy the Chat Translator solution in Genesys Cloud.
 - **Genesys AppFoundry** - The Genesys app marketplace for solutions that run on the Genesys Cloud platform.
 You download the integration used in this solution from the Genesys AppFoundry.
 - **Client Application integration** - The Genesys Cloud integration that embeds third-party webapps via iframe in the Genesys Cloud UI.
+Learn about the integration here: https://help.mypurecloud.com/articles/set-custom-client-application-integration/

 ### Software Development Kit (SDK)

-- **Platform API Javascript Client** - The sample app employs React+Typescript, thus the javascript SDK is used here.
+- **Platform API Javascript Client** - The sample app employs React+TypeScript, thus the javascript SDK is used here.
 However, the same functionality could be achieved using other languages.
-Find the [Platform API Javascript Client](https://github.com/MyPureCloud/platform-client-sdk-javascript) here: https://github.com/MyPureCloud/platform-client-sdk-javascript
+Find the Platform API Javascript Client here: https://github.com/MyPureCloud/platform-client-sdk-javascript

 ## Requirements